robole/vscode-markdown-snippets/README.md

 If you are happy with the extension, please star the repo, and leave a review to help others find it. 🌟

-You can [buy me a coffee](https://ko-fi.com/roboleary) if you would like to support me to make more great open-source software and tutorials. ☕🙏
+You can [buy me a coffee](https://ko-fi.com/roboleary) if you would like to enable me to make more great open-source software and tutorials. ☕🙏